I have always loved crocheting tiny things, so when I saw the book, Mini Amigurumi by Sara Scales, it was a must have.

 The 1mm hook is very thin and I use a Clover one with a grip as this is much easier to work with (link to the one I use at the bottom of the article).

-Although the designs use basic stitches and technifies, their small size could be an issue for newer crafters.
+Although the designs use basic stitches and techniques, their small size could be an issue for newer crafters.
 I would recommend practising your skills on larger sized amigurumi before attempting the tiny ones.
 (There is info on how to do this in the book).

 The patterns use UK terminology for the stitches, but a conversion chart is included for US stitchers.
 There are only a few stitches required so it should be easy for US crocheters to use these patterns comfortably.